The East Sussex SAB is led by our Independent Chair, supported by a SAB Development Manager and Administrator.

 Click on the headings below to meet the members of the team and find out about the roles of the SAB Team.

-Graham is the Independent Chair of the ESSAB.
-Graham leads the SAB’s quarterly meetings and his role includes:
+Seona Douglas is the Interim ESSAB Independent Chair.
+Seona leads the SAB’s quarterly meetings and her role includes:

 - Providing support and effective leadership to the Board, overseeing core tasks including the Strategic Plan and Annual Report.